ascherer/cwebtest/README.md

-start with `git clone https://github.com/ascherer/cwebtest`. the default branch **master** is used to set up the environment by extracting the full set of knuthian example programmes.
+start with `git clone https://github.com/ascherer/cwebtest`. the default branch **master** is used to set up the environment by extracting the full set of knuthian example programmes. if you want to cross-check with stanford, use the local `./downloadable-programs.sh --get` and `gzip -d` on all gzipped master sources.

 now invoke `./runall.sh -p <PATH TO YOUR CWEB> -v <VERSION OF YOUR CWEB>`. this will create a new branch with this commandline as its name